AGKhalil/diss_quad/README.md

 # diss_quad
 This project explored Curriculum Learning design in Deep Reinforcement Learning on Quadrupedal Locomotion.
+The project dissertation report can be found [here](Dissertation_AK.pdf).
 [Here](https://github.com/AGKhalil/gym-real) is the link to the quarupedal gym environemnt and [here](https://github.com/AGKhalil/gym-cl) is the link to the autoamted curriculum design gym environment.

+Please note that the main code is in the newHdd branch.

 Below are some chosen gifs of the agent performing in its design curricula.